hzblabs/hzblabs/README.md

 🚀 Software Engineer (Fullstack + ML)

 I’m passionate about solving problems across **software and machine learning**.
 I enjoy building systems that are both **practical and scalable**, and I like experimenting with projects that combine software/ML focus.
+I am currently reading and applying **Hands-On Machine Learning with Scikit-Learn, Keras,and TensorFlow.**

 ---